FelgoSDK/Squaby/README.md

 Installation Instructions
 -------------------------
 This game was made with Felgo.
-You need the engine which is freely available on https://felgo.com/ for all desktop platforms.
+You need the SDK which is freely available on https://felgo.com/ for all desktop platforms.

 1. Go to https://felgo.com/, register, download and install the free Felgo SDK.
 2. Clone the repository.